shangsuru/blog/content/posts/codeql/index.md

 Fig.8 - Our own query
 </p>

-Of course, we would not need to write such a query by ourselves, since CodeQL already provides queries for all kinds of vulnerabilities, for example, [this](https://github.com/github/codeql/blob/8e890571ed7b21bc10698c5dbd032b9ed551d8f1/javascript/ql/src/Security/CWE-089/SqlInjection.ql).
+Of course, we would not need to write such a query by ourselves, since CodeQL already provides queries for all kinds of vulnerabilities, for example, [this](https://github.com/github/codeql/blob/8e890571ed7b21bc10698c5dbd032b9ed551d8f1/javascript/ql/src/Security/CWE-089/SqlInjection.ql) is the actual, much more complex, query used to detect SQL injections.
 Anyway, when we run our query, we get the following results:

 ![Query Results](posts/codeql/images/results.png)